jdevoo/gen/README.md

 At the command line, you may have to put the prompt inside double quotes to avoid confusing the shell
 `$ gen "a scheme function to compute the Levenshtein distance between two strings; only the code"`

-Pipe content into gen and save it in a text file
+Pipe content into gen and save its output in a text file
 `$ cat cmd.go | gen -f - what does this code do? | tee report.txt`

 Obtain the token count